 Ilha Grande is a tropical island in the south of Brazil, about 2 hours by bus from Rio de Janeiro.
 The island is beautiful; wide sandy beaches, lush green jungle, picturesque fishing villages, and no cars, boats are the only motored transport on the island.
 There are several hiking trails on Ilha Grande; they all are parts of the main circuit.
 The walk starts and finishes at Abraao, the main town where the ferries from the mainland arrive.

 Ilha Grande is a safe place we walked all over the island, and it never felt dangerous.
-There are several steep ascends and descends on the route – its primary challenge.
+There are several steep ascents and descends on the route – its primary challenge.
 Otherwise, it’s an easy and enjoyable walk.
-Weather on the island is always lovely and warm, though between February and April it rains more.
+The weather on the island is always lovely and warm, though between February and April it rains more.

 [For an Ilha Grand Circuit organized tour, click here for cost estimates.]